jasojone/jasojone.github.io/_pages/about.md

 # About Me

 ## TLDR:
 I am a lifelong student with a love for learning.
 My current focus is Computer Science with an emphasis on software engineering.
-My ethos is immersed in the thrill of learning.
+My ethos is immersed in the thrill of learning, leading, and having a positive net impact on the world.

 ### My Story